Insecurity: CSOs oppose govt’s alleged payment of ransom to bandits, kidnappers

 “Kidnapping is a punishable offence anywhere in the world and should be treated as such.
 Punishing kidnappers will serve as deterrent and can minimise the occurrences of such act in our society

-“The Government should use technology to identity and tract the flash points, and attack them as a preventive measure to stopping the kidnapping and banditry in Nigeria.”
+“The Government should use technology to identify and tract the flashpoints, and attack them as a preventive measure to stopping the kidnapping and banditry in Nigeria.”